SoftingIndustrial/datafeed-edge-connector/edgeconnector-fanuc/README.md

-# **dataFEED edgeConnector Fanuc CNC**
+# **dataFEED edgeConnector FANUC CNC**

-Softing´s **dataFEED edgeConnector Fanuc CNC** is a containerized Fanuc CNC connectivity module adding OPC UA Server and MQTT Publisher functionality.
+Softing´s **dataFEED edgeConnector FANUC CNC** is a containerized FANUC CNC connectivity module adding OPC UA Server and MQTT Publisher functionality.

-It is possible to connect up to 20 Fanuc CNC devices.
+It is possible to connect up to 20 FANUC CNC devices.

 ## Supported Operating Systems

-**dataFEED edgeConnector Fanuc CNC** can be used on any Docker host that can execute Linux Docker containers based on an x86_64 architecture.
+**dataFEED edgeConnector FANUC CNC** can be used on any Docker host that can execute Linux Docker containers based on an x86_64 architecture.

 ## Default Settings

 The default settings are described at the [Default Settings page](../common/defaults.md).

-## Running **dataFEED edgeConnector Fanuc CNC**
+## Running **dataFEED edgeConnector FANUC CNC**

-In order to run **dataFEED edgeConnector Fanuc CNC** a working Docker environment is required.
+In order to run **dataFEED edgeConnector FANUC CNC** a working Docker environment is required.
 For Docker installation instructions please refer to the [official Docker installation documentation](https://docs.docker.com/install/)

 ### Pulling the Image

-The Docker images are provided through a public registry. (edgeConnector Fanuc CNC will be available later that year) To get the latest Docker image you need to pull the image from [https://hub.docker.com/r/softingindustrial/edgeconnector-fanuc-cnc](https://hub.docker.com/r/softingindustrial/edgeconnector-fanuc-cnc):
+The Docker images are provided through a public registry. (edgeConnector FANUC CNC will be available later that year) To get the latest Docker image you need to pull the image from [https://hub.docker.com/r/softingindustrial/edgeconnector-fanuc-cnc](https://hub.docker.com/r/softingindustrial/edgeconnector-fanuc-cnc):